mwhittington21/flux-ecr-example/README.md

 Now your flux pod should be up and running and checking ECR images running inside your cluster!

 If you see an error message about "--docker-config" then something isn't configured right.
 Debug by running `kubectl exec -it <pod_name> -c flux /bin/sh` and running `cat /docker-creds/config.json` and inspecting the docker config using `base64` to look for reasons why.

+The Dockerfile is provided for convenience but the one already used in the manifest should work fine.